albirrkarim/mozilla-hubs-installation-detailed/README.md

 # 3. Setting up HTTPS (SSL)

-All the server must serve with https. you must generate certificate and key file
+All the servers must serve with HTTPS. you must generate a certificate and key file

-## 3.1 Generating Certificate and make it trust
+## 3.1 Generating certificate and making it trust

-Open terimnal in reticulum directory
+Open terminal in reticulum directory

 run command